Book-reader/c3-docgen/stdlibref.md

 ```c3
 struct UrlQueryValues
 ```

-Parse the query parameters of the Url into a UrlQueryValues map.
 ```c3
 fn UrlQueryValues parse_query_to_temp(String query)
 ```

-Parse the query parameters of the Url into a UrlQueryValues map.
 ```c3
 fn UrlQueryValues parse_query(Allocator allocator, String query)
 ```

-Add copies of the key and value strings to the UrlQueryValues map.
-These copies are freed when the UrlQueryValues map is freed.
 ```c3
 fn UrlQueryValues* UrlQueryValues.add(&self, String key, String value)
 ```